VigneshVSV/hololinked/doc/source/howto/index.rst

     :language: python
     :linenos:
     :lines: 3-9, 14-18, 20-28

+Arbitrary signature is permitted and arguments are loosely typed in general.

 To start a ``RemoteObject`` server, one can call the ``run()`` method

 .. literalinclude:: code/rpc.py